spress/spress.yosymfony.com/src/content/docs/2.0/migrating-1.x-to-2.x.md

 ## Configuration settings

-List of configuration options of `config.yml` deleted because they have been marked as deprecated:
+List of configuration options of `config.yml` deleted because they was marked as deprecated:

 * `baseurl`: replaced by `url`.
 * `paginate` and `paginate_path`: see [pagination](/docs/2.0/pagination) for more details about how to paginate items.